TheBSODAndWSODFan/revanced-manager-android5-7-x86/README.md

 1. Android 5.0 or higher
 2. ~~Does not work on some ARMv7 (32bit) devices.~~ FIXED on v1.17.5.
 Both ARMv7 and ARMv8 are supported now!
-3. Android emulators (x86_64 devices) are not supported.
-Use patching methods for PC.
+3. ~~Android emulators (x86_64 devices) are not supported.~~ (This fork only support x86 and x86_64 and the ReVanced only can be run in Emulator).
+For building ReVanced for Android Phone/Tablet, Use patching methods for PC.
 4. [GmsCore](https://github.com/ReVanced/GmsCore/releases/latest) is required for YouTube and YouTube Music (Only for non-root)

 # How to patch